plutomi/plutomi/README.md

 To deploy Plutomi, you'll want to deploy to AWS first and then use `docker-compose` on your server.
 The plutomi imges can be found on DockerHub as well.
 Check out [DEPLOYING.md](DEPLOYING.md) for more information.

-## Decisions

-If you're wondering why certain architectural decisions were made, check the [decisions](./decisions/README.md) folder as you might find it in there.
-If not, open a discussion or an issue and we can talk about it, or reach out to me on [Twitter @notjoswayski](https://twitter.com/notjoswayski).

 ## License

 This project is licensed under the [Apache 2.0 license](LICENSE).
 Here is a [TLDR](https://www.tldrlegal.com/license/apache-license-2-0-apache-2-0).